 Ohio is one of the states that does allow juveniles trial by jury in serious youthful offender cases only.
 For example, if a child is facing aggravated murder charges, he or she would be eligible for a trial by jury, as a conviction could result in years in prison.

-If your child has been accused of a crime, don’t hesitate to call one of our skilled Cincinnati juvenile crimes attorneys.
+If your child has been accused of a crime, don’t hesitate to call one of our skilled Cincinnati juvenile crime attorneys.
 Patituce & Associates has more than 70 years of criminal defense experience to offer you and your family.
 Depending on the severity of the crime, a conviction could lead to years in prison for your child, potentially damaging his or her chances of finding a good job later in life.
 Let us look at the case and offer experienced legal advice about your best course of action.

 Contact us at (440) 709-8088 or fill out our online form to schedule your free case review today.